tytydraco/yessleep/out/I_train_for_my_job.md

 It wasn’t a fancy electric one either.
 It was a normal pallet jack.

 The woman’s name was Bernadette.
 A midwestern woman with kind mannerisms, a motherly exterior, but with the body of a farmer who’d worked her whole life.
-Her handshake felt like poured iron, hardened by years of labor when I met her.
+Her handshake, when I met her and offered my name, felt like poured iron, curling around my hand.

 She was our shift leader.
 She would handle the work assignments and teach us what we needed to know.
 After orientation, we were treated to lunch.
 I can’t say where we went, I don’t want people to know where we are, but, we went to a place that sells amazing chicken.
 You know the place.